samad-zeeshan/Docket/eval/README.md

 CI runs this on every push and fails the build if accuracy drops below 0.90.

-## Read this before quoting a number
+## What the number means

-The default run replays saved responses from `fixtures/`. **Those fixtures are synthetic stand ins for a model, not real Bedrock output.** Each one is the correct answer with a known set of mistakes mixed in, so that the scorer has something to catch and the CI number is not a meaningless 1.000.
-How the mistakes are injected is in `gen/make-fixtures.ts`.

-So the recorded run measures the harness and the shape of the prompt.
-It is deterministic and free, which is why CI runs it on every push.
-It is **not** a claim about how accurate a real model is.
-For that, run it against Bedrock.
+The default run replays saved responses from `fixtures/`.
+Those are **real Claude Haiku 4.5 responses**, captured from Amazon Bedrock with `npm run eval:record` and committed.
+Replaying them is deterministic and free, which is why CI can run the eval on every push without a model call or a bill.

+So the number is a real measurement of how well the model reads these receipts.
+It is frozen at the moment of recording.
+It does not track model updates, and it does not tell you how the model behaves on a receipt outside this set.
+To find either of those out, re-record.

+Token counts in the report are the counts the model actually reported, so the cost figures are real.
+Latency is the only thing a replay cannot give you, so it is measured on a live run and hidden on a recorded one.

-The eval also reads the receipt text directly rather than a PDF.
+The eval reads the receipt text directly rather than a PDF.
 The library that reads PDFs at runtime is unreliable on generated PDFs, and fixing the text keeps the eval measuring extraction quality instead of PDF quirks.
-The PDF path is exercised for real in the demo and in the pipeline.
+The PDF path is exercised for real in the demo and in the deployed pipeline.

 ## What is in here